UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

                 "I may": ["I"],
                 }

 But strings are not the only type that you can use as keys in a dict -- you can use any *immutable* type.
+Recall that tuples are immutable (they can't be changed once they have been created).
 Since the pairs of words are, well, a pair, it makes sense to store them in a tuple, keeping the individual words separate:

 .. code-block:: python